CholiRat/Caso-2-PromptSales/README.md

 ### 7.1.
 SQL
 As stated beforehand, Azure SQL database will host the three databases for the services PromptAds, PromptCRM and PromptSales.
+These three services are closely interlinked, so compatibility is necessary.
 #### -> PromptAds database
 ![PromptAds Database Diagram](documents/img/PromptAdsDiagram.png)

-The script for the PromptAds database schema can be consulted here:
+The script for the PromptAds database schema can be consulted here: [PromptAds schema](src/database/sql/schemas/CreationPromptAds.sql)

 #### -> PromptCRM database
 ![PromptCRM Database Diagram](documents/img/PromptCRMDiagram.png)

-The script for the PromptCRM database schema is in the following link:
+The script for the PromptCRM database schema is in the following link: [PromptCRM schema](src/database/sql/schemas/CreationPromptCRM.sql)

 #### -> PromptSales database
 ![PromptSales Database Diagram](documents/img/PromptSalesDiagram.png)

-The creation script for PromptSales can be consulted here:
+The creation script for PromptSales can be consulted here: [PromptSales schema](src/database/sql/schemas/CreationPromptSales.sql)

 ### 7.2.
 MongoDB
 PromptContent uses a non-relational database.
 The decision was taken because it allows more flexibility when filling the metadata for prompt generated content.
+#### -> PromptContent
+These are some examples of stored documents